michaelreinhard/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 })
 ```

 Which is easier to read, but only works if the module you refer to has already been imported.
-It also allows you to get handle to modules in the REPL.
+It also allows you to get handles to modules in the REPL.

 ## "use strict"